terryyin/lizard/README.rst

                         fdiagnostics-format
   -i NUMBER, --ignore_warnings NUMBER
-                        If the number of warnings is equal or less than the number, the tool will exit normally, otherwize it will generate error.
+                        If the number of warnings is equal or less than the number, the tool will exit normally, otherwise it will generate error.
 Useful in makefile for legacy code.
   -x EXCLUDE, --exclude EXCLUDE
-                        Exclude files that match this pattern. * matches everything, ? matches any single characoter,
+                        Exclude files that match this pattern. * matches everything, ? matches any single character,
                         "./folder/*" exclude everything in the folder
                         recursively.
 Multiple patterns can be specified.
 Don't forget to add "" around the pattern.